-Citation with stable link: Philip A. Harland, 'Celts / Galatians: Parthenios on wife abductions in the Galatian invasion (first century BCE),' Last modified January 9, 2023, http://philipharland.com/Blog/?p=12190.
+Citation with stable link: Philip A. Harland, 'Celts / Galatians: Parthenios on wife abductions in the Galatian invasion (first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified March 16, 2023, http://philipharland.com/Blog/?p=12190.

-Ancient authors: Parthenios of Nikaia (in Bithynia), Sufferings of Love / Erōtika Pathēmata 8, “The Story of Herippe” (first century BCE), expressly drawing on Aristodemos of Nysa, Histories (perhaps second century BCE) (link to Greek text and full translation).
+Ancient authors: Parthenios of Nikaia (in Bithynia), Sufferings of Love / Erōtika Pathēmata 8, “The Story of Herippe” (first century BCE), expressly drawing on Aristodemos of Nysa, Histories (perhaps second century BCE) (link).

 Comments: Set in the context of Galatians kidnapping Milesian women, this story by the poet Parthenios of Nikaia (first century BCE) is ostensibly drawn in part from another history by Aristodemos (second century BCE), perhaps a history of the Galatian invasion or of Miletos.
 Parthenios’ larger work is expressly dedicated to a Roman living in the Roman colony of Narbonensis in Gaul, which suggests why some Celtic elements might be expected.
 Once again we are dealing with what I have called “ethnographic fiction” in other posts (link).